lillianzhang331/JobComparison/GroupProject/Design-Team/design-description.md

   - Be able to (1) enter another offer, (2) return to the main menu, or (3) compare the offer with the current job details (if present).

 **The above requirement is realized by having a _JobOffer_ class that interacts with the _MainMenu_ class by association relationship.
 The _JobOffer_ class is a subclass and its superclass is the _Job_ class, similar to the _CurrentJob_ class.
-The _CurrentJob_ class has a  _enterAnotherJobOffer_ operation according to the requirement.**
+The _JobOffer_ class has a  _compareWithCurrentJob_ operation according to the requirement.**

 4. When adjusting the comparison settings, the user can assign integer weights to:
   - Commute time